(Written with Marjorie Wild)

 For more ideas on how to express love and strengthen the connections children need to thrive, visit these websites:

 How do you let the children in your life know that you love them?
 Comment and share your ideas with us!

-3. Use these seven intentional teaching strategies:
+3-9 [slideshow].
+Use these 7 intentional teaching strategies:

 Besides sharing tips with you, we also want to let you know how much we appreciate you.
 The loving things you do for your children and families every day are helping to make ECS' vision come true: a more compassionate world where every child is cherished and nurtured.
 Thank you!!